-This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with NSX-T integration.
+This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with NSX integration as a VMware Tanzu Operations Manager (Ops Manager) tile.

-Before you begin this procedure, ensure that you have successfully completed all preceding steps for installing Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX-T, including:
+Before you begin this procedure, ensure that you have successfully completed all preceding steps for installing Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX, including:

 To install Tanzu Kubernetes Grid Integrated Edition, do the following: